 I have investigated further into my reception at Leland harbor of NOAA Weather Radio WXN69 from Sister Bay, Wisconsin in order to gain a better understanding of the performance of my antenna on the path involved.
 The first step was discovering the precise location of WXN69.
 On-line resources were somewhat vague.
 Various listings provided latitude, longitude, and elevation, but when I checked those locations using GOOGLE EARTH, I could not see any radio tower.
 I finally resorted to an older technique: I made a few telephone calls.
 First I called the NOAA Weather office in Green Bay.
 There I spoke to a couple of guys who were familiar with the transmitter up in Sister Bay, but they didn't have the exact location of it.
 They gave me the telephone number of "someone who would know."
 That turned out to be an engineer who maintained the WXN69 transmitter facility.
 He zeroed me in to the exact location.
 He gave me the transmitter site with reference to some roads in the area, and, yes, I could see a tower on GOOGLE EARTH at that location!
 That also gave me the precise latitude and longitude.

 The on-line listings mentioned the "elevation" of WXN69 as being 780-feet.
 This turned out to be the ground elevation above sea level of the base of the tower, not the antenna height above ground.
 The engineer told me the actual antenna was "about 300-feet up on the tower."
 He also told me that for a long time they used to run the transmitter at reduced power, but beginning in 2007 they got orders to turn it up to the full authorized power of 1,000-watts.
 WXN69 is now running a kilowatt of RF at the transmitter.
 I assume the have a few dB of feed line loss to the antenna, and the antenna probably has some gain.
 It would be reasonable to assume the effective radiated power is probably at least 2,500-watts.
 The engineer asked me why I wanted to know all this information, so I explained I was using WXN69 like a signal generator to check my radio and antenna performance.
-He told me his experience was that WXN69 really "gets out," and that he could "DX it at 90-miles." ("DX" is an old telegrapher's abbreviation for "distance," and it has always been in popular use in radio to mean reception of a distance station.)
+He told me his experience was that WXN69 really "gets out," and that he could "DX it at 90-miles." ("DX" is an old telegrapher's abbreviation for "distance," and it has always been in popular use in radio to mean reception of a distant station.)

 Based on my conversation with the engineer, I computed WXN69's location as: